segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ## Mobile Apps - DEPRECATED

-Segment supports Google Analytics mobile app analytics via our iOS and Android sources.
+Segment supports Google Analytics mobile app analytics using our iOS and Android sources.
 For getting started with our mobile sources, check out the [iOS](/docs/connections/sources/catalog/libraries/mobile/ios/) and [Android](/docs/connections/sources/catalog/libraries/mobile/android/) technical docs.

 When including Segment-GoogleAnalytics in your project, we bundle IDFA support by default.
 You can choose to exclude IDFA Support by specifying `pod "Segment-GoogleAnalytics/Core"`.
 Doing this, we will only bundle the Segment and Core GA libraries, excluding GoogleIDFASupport.